V-Cent/TTE/docs/tech/todps2.md

 You can use skills and equipment to reduce casting time.
 DeEarth also reduces cast time of Dark Spells, same for Philia's earth necklace.
 You can also reduce it by doing artes or other spells.

 :::tagging{data-tags="{'todo' : true}"}
 As you constantly use artes in combos, the Casting Time for all spells will reduce as far as 80%, enabling spells to cast faster.
-This has a limit to 31 frames (check).
+This has a limit to 31 frames.
 Below is the list of methods on how this feature works.
 :::

 - Normals will not reduce Incantation Time.